One of the first questions people ask before bringing home a family milk cow is simple:

 Final Thoughts

-The best family milk cow isn’t the one that gives the most milk.
-It’s the one that fits your home.
+The best family milk cow isn’t the one that gives the most milk, it’s the one that fits your home.

-Somewhere between too little and too much is the sweet spot and that’s where a family milk cow really shines.
+Somewhere between too little and too much is the sweet spot—and that’s where a family milk cow really shines.

 FAQ